C++ and CMake

 target_compile_features(net PUBLIC cxx_std_20) # cleaner than CMAKE_CXX_STANDARD

-Don't write to CMAKE_CXX_FLAGS from inside the project, and don't bake in -O2 / -g yourself.
-Those settings belong to the user's toolchain or build type — overwriting them surprises packagers and breaks cross-compilation.
-Use target_compile_options for target-specific flags and let CMAKE_BUILD_TYPE drive optimization level.
+• Don't write CMAKE_CXX_FLAGS from inside project.
+Don't bake -O2 / -g yourself.
+Those belong to user's toolchain / build type — overwriting surprises packagers, breaks cross-compile.

 target_include_directories(net PUBLIC